+Want to hide your AC unit outside?
+Learn how to hide an AC unit in your backyard with an easy removable screen.
 This project is featured in 30 Builds to Put Your KregJig to Work.

-How to Build a DIY HVAC Unit Screen
+Hide Your AC Unit With a DIY HVAC Unit Screen

 I’m going to share how I did it, but I’m not going to share a complete step-by-step tutorial.
 It’s unlikely that anyone (except my next door neighbor) has exactly the same layout and needs as we do.